This page is related to new SmartBear ID-based licenses that we’ve introduced in TestComplete 14.9.

-If you haven’t yet started the product, start it.
+If you haven’t started the product yet, start it.

 TestComplete will show a dialog box asking you to specify the email and password of your SmartBear account.
 Enter them:

-If the license is found, no further actions are required from your side: TestComplete will consume the license seat and you will be able to use with the product.
+If the license is found, no further actions are required from your side: TestComplete will consume the license seat, and you will be able to use the product.